jp-wright/nfl_betting_market_analysis/README.md

 ###### Spread and Money Line Linear Relationship
 <img src="images/spread_vs_moneyline.png" align="middle" alt="spread_vs_moneyline" width="800">

 <sub>__Figure 17:__ The relationship between the spread and moneyline looks to be perfectly described by a 3rd degree polynomial (not pictured), but a closer look at the _density_ of the spread values, shows that over 94.51% are concentrated between -10 and +10.
-This range comprises the center of this plot, which is highlighted with a grey box, and is easily described by a linear regression.</sub>
+This range comprises the center of this plot, which is highlighted with a grey box, and is easily described by a linear regression.
+This explains why there is such a high linear correlation between the two variables despite the appearance of off-line points at the extremes.
+These outliers are so few as to nearly not even register in the regression.</sub>

 <BR>

 <img src="images/spread_vs_moneyline_rolling_avg.png" align="right" alt="spread_vs_moneyline_rolling_avg" width="600">

 ###### Spread and Money Line Rolling Average
 The point to take home is that the spread and the money line are essentially two ways to report the same metric -- how much better one team is than another.
 Because of this, regressing against the money line is essentially the same as regressing against the spread.
-Results are nearly identical in both feature importance and accuracy, as expected.
-As a result, no further testing or modeling was done on the money line.
-The remainder of the project was focused on examining how well the results of games labeled "wise bets" turned out.
+Results are nearly identical in both feature importance and accuracy.
+As a result, no further testing or modeling was done on the money line specifically.
+The remainder of the project was focused on predicting games and examining how well ones labeled "wise bets" turned out.

 <BR>
 <div align="right">